rodrigoelp/little-stories/Unlikely adventures/24-Chapter-24.md

 *"Ah, I see."* - she stated - *"In that case, do not let me detain you."*

 After a few moments, Yule continued humming to the tune of the wind on her ears as the wind playfully continued caressing her hair, like a mother would to her daughter.
 Little particles of pollen travelled from the pond, carrying the sweet smell of the flowers.
-All the lilies had opened their petals to release the moisture and pollen to their surrounding.
+All the lilies had opened their petals to release its moisture and aroma to their surrounding.
 It was a clear sign to Yule that Virgil was gone.